elegantchaos/Builder/README.md

 Lots of things have been glossed over, including:

-- passing in useful environment to the helper executables (Configure and Tool)
+- passing in useful environment to the helper tools (Configure and Tool)
 - niceties such as error checking, help, etc, etc...
 - running different tools, or using different configurations, for each product
 - generating a fully-functional xcode project with